microsoft/xr-development-for-beginners/README.md

 # Introduction to XR Development

+## UNDER REVIEW

+**This curriculum is currently undergoing a review phase and updates.
+The final version of this curriculum will become available March 21, 2022.**

 Cloud Advocates at Microsoft are pleased to offer an 8 lesson curriculum all about Extended Reality (XR) Development.
 Our project-based pedagogy allows you to learn while building, a proven way for new skills to 'stick'.

 ## Getting Started

-To use this curriculum, visit aka.ms/LINK to access and view the content within our curriculum interface.
+To use this curriculum, visit [microsoft.github.io/intro-to-xr-development](https://microsoft.github.io/intro-to-xr-development/) to access and view the content within our curriculum interface.
 First read the lesson, complete the quiz, and complete the lesson's assignment.
 Another idea would be to form a study group with friends and go through the content together.

 **Instructors**: We have included suggestions on how to present the material within this curriculum in the `instructors.md` file of each lesson.
 We'd love your feedback [in our discussion forum](<LINK>)!